-Your time at university is a great opportunity to meet people, try new things, and develop your interests.
+Your time at university is a great opportunity to meet people and develop your interests.
 What's more, you have a world-class city to explore.

 You can expect an outstanding education at a top university in a supportive and inspiring environment when you study at Queen Mary.